acmbaker/fsjstechdegree-project-5/README.md

 CSS changes - the page has been enhanced with different colours and fonts.

-Modal popup - in the popup, we have a next and previous button which allow you to click between employees on the list.
+Modal popup - in the popup, the relevant buttons allow you to toggle between employees on the page.

 ## Outcome
 Everything is functioning as per the brief and exceeded grade requirements.